lengfeng343/GateTD/README.md

     WN18
     FB15k

-To reproduce the results from the paper, use the following combinations of hyperparameters with `batch_size=128`:
+To reproduce the results from the paper, use the following combinations of hyperparameters:

 dataset | batch_size | learning_rate | edim | rdim | reg | init
 :--- | :---: | :---: | :---: | :---: | :---: | :---: